 - They didn’t give you permission to add them to your list, which means they may flag your emails as spam.
-This can trigger legitimate subscribers not receiving your emails.
+This can mean legitimate subscribers may not receive your emails.

-Basically, your email quality is compromised and it may lower your sender reputation and deliverability rate to legitimate subscribers.
-Double opt-in’s are the way to keep your list clean and improve your deliverability rate.
+Buying email lists is also illegal thanks to GDPR and the CAN-SPAM Act.
+Basically, when you buy email lists, your email quality is compromised and it may lower your sender reputation.
+Double opt-ins are the way to keep your list clean and improve your deliverability rate.
 High-quality subscribers are the ones you want to reach.

-If you’ve ever signed up for something and received an automation email that asks you to confirm your sign up, then you’ve experienced the double opt-in.
+If you’ve ever signed up for something and received an automation email that asks you to confirm your sign up, then you’ve experienced a double opt-in signup.

-In email marketing circles, it’s considered a good thing because it usually means you’re getting high-quality signups.
-You’re also protecting yourself by adhering to international laws about email marketing and having an opportunity to start your relationship on the right foot.
+In email marketing, it’s considered a good thing because it usually means you’re getting high-quality signups.
+You’re also protecting yourself by adhering to international laws about email marketing and giving yourself an opportunity to start your relationship on the right foot.

-Learn how to set up double opt-in here.
+Learn how to set up a double opt-in here.

 Start Building Your Email List Today

-Hopefully, this gives you lots of ideas on how to build your email list and kick-start your marketing strategy.
-With a little planning, you can build your email list for successful email campaigns.
+Hopefully, this gives you lots of ideas on how to build your email list and kick start your marketing strategy.
+With a little planning, you can build an email list for successful email campaigns.